OlgaGulyakevich/memory-game/public/docs/ROADMAP.md

-# 🎨 Future Enhancements (Roadmap)
+# 🗺️ Future Enhancements Roadmap

-> This document outlines planned features and improvements for the Memory Game project.
+> Planned features and improvements for the Memory Game project

 - 🔄 **TypeScript migration** for type safety
 - 🔄 **Unit testing** with Jest and React Testing Library